 I overcame my fear and learned to honour my ancestral gift.

 My other name is Tumelo, which means faith.
-One of the challenges that comes with aligning with your faith is courage to rebel against that which is not you.
-Many of us are forced to remain in situations that violates our truth, dignity, and integrity.
+One of the challenges that come with aligning with your faith is the courage to rebel against that which is not you.
+Many of us are forced to remain in situations that violate our truth, dignity, and integrity.
 The irony is even when we ask for divine intervention, we are afraid to receive it simply because we are afraid of our greatness.

 I am here to hold your hand in your journey of healing.
 My role is not to heal you.
 My job is to accompany you in your search for the healer in You.